 Minimum of 180 days

-A third party dependency, security issue, or other critical risk causes an urgent need to change or remove functionality on an accelerated timeline.
+There is third party dependency, security issue, reliability concern, or other critical risk that causes an urgent need to change or remove functionality on an accelerated timeline.

 Our lead time notifications also apply to distributed software, which is software developed by New Relic that is installed on customer-owned systems.
 Distributed software is not cloud-based, and has a lifespan from the date of each released version.
 After that date, it may cease to function or stop reporting data to New Relic.